Wine Tasting: 7 Tips from The Experts You Need to Know

 The go-to resource for choosing your dream culinary vacation.
 Find all you need to know about the top destinations and ways to elevate your cooking skills & knowledge.

 Wine tasting is a delightful journey that can take you around the globe experiencing the wonderful varieties of wines and their links to their natural and cultural heritage.

 That said, the ability to acquire the ‘knowledge’ of what to look for when tasting wines does not happen naturally.
-Whether you’re novice or are already on your way to becoming an aspiring wine expert, there are a few simple tips you need to know that come in handy while wine tasting:
+Whether you’re a novice or are already on your way to becoming an aspiring wine expert, there are a few simple tips you need to know that come in handy while on a wine tasting trip:

 1. Types of wine

 Semillon, Sauvignon blanc, chardonnay or champagne?
 Sweet, dry, red or white?
 Aged or recently picked?
 The wine you choose will have a direct bearing on your tasting experience.
 Take time to read the label and search online for more details on the wine and the region it’s from to fully understand the nature of the wine and the complexities of flavor to look out for when going on a tasting.

 Our body clocks certainly know when we are ready for alcohol.
 Unfortunately, it doesn’t correspond with the nature of drinking a wine over a lunch, dinner or at a winery.
 Our palates are more alkaline in the earlier part of the day so best to do the wine tasting before a lunch at least and to visit a winery early.